 - Unexplained and disturbing sounds in the ear

-Is teeth grinding harmful?
+Is bruxism harmful?

 It is!
 By grinding your teeth you can negatively affect how your teeth and muscles function, leading to the symptoms listed above.
 Teeth grinding can also cause tinnitus, a perception of noise or ringing in the ears caused in this case by increasing pressure in the bones in the mouth.
 In addition, teeth grinding frequently causes headaches, ranging from mild to severe.